 Nonseminomas are the kind of testicular cancer that grow and spread more quickly than seminomas.
 They don't respond well to radiation therapy.
 After surgery, treatments may include:

 For nonseminomas that are more advanced (stage II or stage III cancers), treatments begin with surgery (orchiectomy) and may include surgery to remove lymph nodes, chemotherapy, or combination chemotherapy.
 After chemotherapy, any tissue masses that remain will be removed with surgery, if possible.

-If your cancer was found early, you may have a choice regarding further treatment.
+If your cancer was found early, you may have a choice about further treatment.
 Talk with your doctor about the risks and possible side effects of each treatment option.
-For more information, see:

 - Physical exams.

 Recurrent testicular cancer may be treated with chemotherapy, surgery to remove lymph nodes, or radiation.
-Sometimes high doses of chemotherapy are needed.
-If these treatments don't work, then high-dose chemotherapy with autologous stem cell transplant may be tried.
+Chemotherapy may be followed by surgery to remove any remaining cancer.